A receiver is a must-have component in your audio system if you expect to enjoy a solid audio performance in your media room.

 - Connect Your Receiver To The Mixer

-You can test your connection by playing music and use the mixer to adjust your audio output.
+You can test your connection by playing music and using the mixer to adjust your audio output.

 iii.)
 Use Speakon Cables